Generalized hyperbolicity for diffeomorphisms of Banach spaces: Main results

-The situation with structural stability is more involved.
-The author believes that diffeomorphisms satisfying generalized $(C, \lambda)$-structure are structurally stable, i.e. are topologically conjugate to any $C^1$-small perturbation.
-At the same time in present paper we were able to prove only a weaker statement.
+The situation with respect to structural stability is more involved.
+We conjecture that generalized hyperbolicity implies structural stability in full (Conjecture~\ref{conj:SS-general} below); in this paper we prove only a weaker statement (Theorem \ref{thm:SS}); other related open questions are discussed in Section~\ref{sec:discussion}.